J0K3R-Joel/BotBall_Library/doc/controller_guide.md

   - click a button called `Home`
   - click an `Exit` / `Back` button until you reach this page again

+**Hint**: In the bottom right corner you can see two symbols.
+The left symbol is to see the current battery charge.
+The right symbol shows you (if it is green) that it is connected to a wifi and (if it is orange) it tells you that it is not connected to any network

   ## Shutting down

 ##### Reason